terotil/torneopal-live-scoreboard/CONTRIBUTING.md

 - Language in code, comments and version control is English

 ### HTML/CSS

 - Use semantic HTML5 elements
 - Use CSS Grid or Flexbox for layouts
 - Keep styles organized and compact

 ### Project Structure

 - Keep all application code in one file: index.html
 - Supporting scripts should consist of one .js file each
+- When adding new tools or constructs, verify that you use latest recommended patterns and versions, not deprecated ones
 - Use clear separation between data processing and UI
 - Keep API interactions separate from UI logic

 ### API Integration

 - Handle errors gracefully for API calls and discard event handling completely rather than crash
 - Use async/await for API requests
 - Never cache API responses
 - Respect rate limiting

 ### Documentation

 - Use Finnish for user documentation
 - Use English for developer documentation and technical implementation details
 - Keep README.md updated with new features